 Light Management – The topic of light management is very basic, but it also lays the foundation.
 Sports photography pushes light management to the limit.
 You want a properly exposed, tack-sharp image of fast-moving subjects in an environment that is not ideally lit.
 No small trick.
 This can be done, if you know what variables can be manipulated and how.

 Capabilities of the Camera – All courses and books cover the basic camera settings, but none address the advance configuration options of your camera.
 I think it’s important to do both.
-In addition, many of the courses are black in white in their recommendations, which over simplifies the approach and create frustration when they don’t work.
+In addition, many of the courses are black and white in their recommendations, which over simplifies the approach and create frustration when they don’t work.
 There are many nuances in how you approach sports photography.
 I’ll give you many options in how you go about setting up your camera.

 Limits of Lenses – Again, all courses and books cover the basics about lenses… focal length and aperture.
 But none of them go into the interaction between the lens and the camera.
 Because sports photography is so challenging, you have to understand how your camera and your lenses work together.

 Setting up the Shot – Surprisingly, only a few of the courses and books go into composition.
 A lot of effort is spent here discussing how to set up the shot, along with suggestions for the most common sports.